Workshops – Versal SoC

 Target Audience

-Software and hardware developers, system architects, or anyone who needs to accelerate their software functions and algorithms using AMD-Xilinx devices
+Software and hardware developers, system architects, or anyone who needs to accelerate their software functions and algorithms using AMD devices.

 Description